bbalasubramani/Online-Book-Store-Project/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).
 Feel free to modify and use it as needed.

 Connect with Me